-The Library & Learning Services provide research help, tutoring, and proctoring in one convenient location.
+Library & Learning Services provides research help, tutoring, and collections in one convenient location.
 Services include personalized research and tutoring support; student-centered study and collaborative learning spaces; and access to course-related books, databases, media, and more.
 Students can borrow textbooks through the quarterly lending program or on reserve for in-library use.
 Visit our library website homepage for hours of operation, to search for books and articles, and to schedule a research appointment.

 Do your students need help with research papers?

 A librarian will work one-on-one through Cranium Cafe to help develop student research skills.